joekaiser/QuantumFlux/README.md

 ## QuantumFlux for Minecraft 1.7.10

 Source code and bug tacker.
-More information can be found on the official forum topic
+More information can be found on the official forum topic or the [website](http://joekaiser.github.io/QuantumFlux/)

 ### About

-QuantumFlux is a Forge mod for Minecraft that focuses on adding ways to generate, store, and transport RF power without adding anything to the world generation.
+QuantumFlux is a Forge mod for Minecraft that focuses on adding ways to generate, store, and transport RF power.

 ### Modpack Distribution
 Sure, please link back to here though.
 A link to [my patreon](http://www.patreon.com/jotato) would be appriciated.
 Just don't be a jerk, make claims you can't back, or sell mod items on your server.